MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Introduction to Information Systems Subject Outline.md

 legislative, environmental, economics etc.) to define the system requirements.
 (B.1)

-Technically Proficient: FEIT graduates apply abstraction, mathematics and discipline fundamentals, software, tools and techniques to evaluate, implement and operate systems.
+Technically Proficient: FEIT graduates apply [[abstraction]], mathematics and discipline fundamentals, software, tools and techniques to evaluate, implement and operate systems.
 (D.1)

 # Teaching and learning strategies